tito-arch/ICBN-International/content/posts/floyd-mayweather-versus-aaron-chalmers-main-card-highlights.md

 Natalie Nunn and Tommie Lee, two reality television stars, squared off in a celebrity boxing fight as the evening's co-main event.
 In the weeks building up to the fight, the two celebrities had been verbally abusing one another, and fans were curious to see who would win.

+Natalie Nunn became victorious after dominating the fight.
+Some boxing enthusiasts say this was a clear mismatch although it was an exhibition.

 {{< youtube zHGuXr1METk >}}

 ### The Main Event: Mayweather vs Chalmers